“It is so uplifting to meet so many people blessed with generous hearts and a deep sense of community.”

 You can download copies of our most recent annual reports and accounts below.

-Oxfordshire Community Foundation is a Charitable Incorporated Organisation (CIO), Registered Number 1151621.
+Oxfordshire Community Foundation (OCF) is a Charitable Incorporated Organisation (CIO), Registered Number 1151621.

 OCF publishes full details of all the organisations it has supported via 360Giving, the open data source for grant funders.
-For a full list of all grants made since 2013, please visit GrantNav, 360Giving’s search-engine for grants data.
+For a full list of OCF grants made since 2013, see our open data page.

 OCF annual report and accounts 2020